 Thus, we will be able to present the correct understanding and enable the identification of the usability of Docker for different projects.

-- First Comparison between Docker and Virtual Machine
+- Difference between Docker Image and Docker Container

 We can install Docker on Mac, Windows, and various Linux distributions.
 Consequently, installation of Docker is quick and easy.